-Tables 4A and 4B give the domestic market share of cigarettes with tar yields of 15 mg or less for the years 1967 through 2015.
-The data for the years since 1982 are further broken down into sub-categories according to tar yields, e.g., 3 mg or less, 6 mg or less, etc. (categories are presented cumulatively).
+Tables 4A and 4B give the domestic market share of cigarettes with tar yields of 15 mg or less among the major manufacturers for the years 1967 through 2016.
+The data for the years since 1982 are further broken down into sub-categories according to tar yields (e.g., 3 mg or less, 6 mg or less, etc.), and the sub-categories are presented cumulatively.

-The tar yield data reported to the Commission appear to show decreases from 2014 to 2015 in the market share of cigarettes with tar yields of 3 mg or less, 6 mg or less, and 9 mg or less, and 15 mg or less.
-They also appear to show increases in the market share of cigarettes with tar yields of 12 mg or less.
-The Commission notes, however, that its compulsory process orders requesting data for 2011 through 2015 have required the companies only to report tar, nicotine, and carbon monoxide yield data that they have available; they were not required to conduct additional testing.
-Consequently, market share comparisons within these years or to previous years may not be reliable.
+The tar yield data reported to the Commission appear to show decreases from 2015 to 2016 in the shares of cigarettes with tar yields of 6 mg or less and 12 mg or less.
+They also appear to show increases in the shares of cigarettes with tar yields of 9 mg or less and 15 mg or less.
+The Commission notes, however, that its compulsory process orders requesting data for 2011 through 2016 have required the companies only to report tar, nicotine, and carbon monoxide yield data that they have available; they were not required to conduct additional testing.
+Consequently, share comparisons within these years or to previous years may not be reliable.

-As shown in Tables 5A and 5B, filtered cigarettes have dominated the market since the Commission began collecting this information in 1963.
-Filtered cigarettes accounted for 99.8 percent of the market in 2015.
+As shown in Tables 5A and 5B, filtered cigarettes have dominated the market among the major manufacturers since the Commission began collecting this information in 1963.
+Filtered cigarettes accounted for 99.7 percent of the market among the major manufacturers in 2016.

-Tables 6A and 6B provide the market share of the various cigarette length categories.
-The King size (79-88 mm) category continues to be the biggest seller, with 53 percent of the market in 2015.
-This category is followed by the Long (94-101 mm) group, with 43 percent of the market.
+Tables 6A and 6B provide the share of the various cigarette length categories.
+The King size (79-88 mm) category continues to be the biggest seller, with 56 percent of the market among the major manufacturers in 2016.
+This category is followed by the Long (94-101 mm) group, with 40 percent.

 Tables 7A and 7B give the market share of menthol and non-menthol cigarettes.
-In 2015, menthol cigarettes were 26% percent of the market, while non-menthols were 74% percent.
+In 2016, menthol cigarettes were 35% percent of the market among the major manufacturers, while non-menthols were 65% percent.

 Table 8A shows the percentage of cigarettes that disclosed both tar and nicotine yields on their packs during the years 1994 through 2001; Table 8B shows the percentage that disclosed tar yields from 2002 to 2011.
-In 2015, as in every year since 2008, 0.0% of the overall cigarette market disclosed tar yields on the pack.
+In 2016, as in every year since 2008, no major manufacturer disclosed tar yields on its cigarette packs.
 Therefore, as the Commission first noted in its Cigarette Report for 2011, Table 8B will not be updated unless and until the companies resume printing tar yields on their product packaging.